2026 Matsuru Pacific International Judo Championships

 For the second day competition, athletes will be considered “checked-in” for their second day competition, unless notification is given by the athlete, parent, or coach to the Tournament Director or Head Table that they are unable to compete.
 Please notify us no later than 30 minutes after the end of the competition on Saturday, March 14, 2026

-- U14 TO U18 ATHLETES: Must be in underwear (underpants and bra; t-shirt optional).
+- U14 AND OLDER ATHLETES: Must be in underwear (underpants and bra; t-shirt optional).
 Athletes of these age divisions are NOT allowed to remove their underclothing.
 0.2 kg weight tolerance is allowed.

 - FOR EVERYONE: No socks or jewelry allowed.